otigon/automated-jb2a-animations/README.md

 4. Playing with the timing of different TFMX applications and Animations to help streamline when used on The Forge.

-# Overview
+# Introduction

 **Trying to figure out now why the Token Magic FX do not apply on the Forge**

 Time to ditch those animation macros!
-This is the first testing release for use, and I will be taking any and all suggestions for improving this as we go along.
+This module is designed to implement all of the "instant" duration animations like:

+- Weapon Attacks
+- Attack Spells
+- Explosions

+Currently implemented for D&D 5e

+REQUIRED MODULES:
+- Midi-QOL
+- Furnace
+- FXMaster
+- JB2A - Jules&Ben's Animated Assets (patreon or free version)
+Optional Modules:
+- Token Magic FX

+# Overview

-This module functions similarly to the macros in the On-Use-Only Macro compendium of my macro module.
-However, this will run all of the animations behind the scenes without requiring fussy macros.
-This is ONLY set up for DnD 5e currently, though may work on other simiilar systems.
-The best part?
-If they change the file names again it's on me to fix it haha.... hmm
+This module functions similarly to calling On-Use Macros through Midi-QOL or Item Macro.
+However, this will run all of the animations behind the scenes without fussing with macros.
+This is ONLY set up for DnD 5e currently, though may work on other similar systems.

-REQUIRED MODULES: Midi-QOL, Furnace, FXMaster.
-Token Magic FX is optional
+The module reads the data passed through Midi-QOL to get the **Name** of the item, as well as reading the item's **Source** Field.
+It pairs animations from the JB2A module with items having the name they were designed for.

 There are 2 settings currently in the Configure Settings area.
 1. Enable Token Magic FX